jbeast291/Subnautica-mod/README.md

 # Jbeast291's Subnautica Mods
  A collection of mods that I created for subnautica.
-If you have any questions or comments contact me on discord: Jbeast291#0001
+If you have any questions or comments contact me on discord: Jbeast291#0001 If you find that one fo my mods dosent work with another please create an [issue](https://github.com/jbeast291/Subnautica-mod/issues)Jbeast291#0001 and i will try my best to fix it.

 ## [Knife Multipliers](https://github.com/jbeast291/Subnautica-mod/releases/download/ThirdRelease/KnifeMultipiersSN.zip)
 Change the damage or range of the knife or heatblade